bahrus/if-diff/README.md

 We do so with a different element -- if-diff-then-stiff, a riff on a [gif](http://maryroach.net/stiff.html)

-The problem is, how can we restore the content from the dead, including its current state of properties / attributes, when time once again fails to freeze at Sunday midnight?
+The problem is, how can we restore / reincarnate the content from the dead, including its current state of properties / attributes, when time once again fails to freeze at Sunday midnight?
 There are no "serializeThis", "deserializeThat" functions available in the DOM API, like there is for JSON.

 Aha!
 I can sense you glibly thinking via the Force.